PROS / The NoiseAssassin 3.0 scored 95 percent in our noise reduction tests.

 The Jawbone Era has been one of the most popular Bluetooth headsets for years.
 It has received several updates but it's mostly the same classic, high-quality Era with military-grade NoiseAssassin 3.0 to suppress background noises and a HD-quality audio driver.
 The call quality is among the clearest you can have over the phone.
 It comes with comprehensive voice commands that integrate with your smartphone's personal assistant, and it has a charging case.
-For these reasons, the Jawbone Era has earned the Top Ten Reviews Silver Award for the best Bluetooth headset.
+For these reasons, the Jawbone Era has earned the best Bluetooth headset.

 The Jawbone Era scored 95 percent in our voice quality tests, which means there are very few things that you won't hear clearly during a phone call.
 In the tests, we had a caller recite poetry while we wrote down what we heard.
 Only a few mistakes were made.
 This can be attributed to the large audio driver and the optimized position in your ear.
 The driver is so effective that it also makes for great listening when streaming music, as long as you don't mind listening with one ear.